Quasi-static crack front deformations in cohesive materials: First-order variations of the mode I stress intensity factor for a semi-infinite coplanar cohesive crack

 In the following, use will be made of Fourier transforms in the direction $(Oz)$ of the crack front.
 The definition adopted here for the Fourier transform $\hat{\chi}(k)$ of an arbitrary function $\chi(z)$ is:

 Then Eq.~\eqref{eq:LEFM_SIF_Variations} reads in the Fourier space:

 The LEFM approach leads to a ``non-physical'' situation where the stress is found singular at the crack front.
 Cohesive zone models (CZMs) address this issue by assuming that the opening of the crack is \emph{resisted} in its wake by a tensile stress $\sigma\left(z,x\right)$, called \emph{cohesive stress}, acting behind the crack front (see Fig.~\ref{fig:PerturbedCrackFront}c).
 It typically evolves from a peak value $\sigmac$, called \emph{strength} of the material, down to negligible values along a characteristic distance $\omega$, called \emph{process zone size} (see inset of Fig.~\ref{fig:PerturbedCrackFront}c).
+The evolution of $\sigma$ behind the crack front usually results from a traction-separation law $\sigma = f(\delta)$ describing material degradation with the local opening displacement $\delta$ \citep{dugdale_yielding_1960, barenblatt_processzone_1962}.
 This cohesive stress $\sigma$ gives rise to a \emph{negative} stress intensity factor $- K_\mathrm{czm}\left(z\right)$ that balances $K_\mathrm{lefm}\left(z\right)$, ensuring then that the stress is non-singular at each point along the crack front:

 Building on Bueckner-Rice's weight function theory \citep{bueckner_weight_1987, rice_weight_1989}, one may express the cohesive stress intensity factor $K_\mathrm{czm}$ as: